Uniqueness and root-Lipschitz regularity for a degenerate heat equation: Qualitative properties of strong solutions

 We next show that $u$ does not lose zeros.
 Suppose $u_0(x_0) = 0$.
 Let $\theta \in \m{C}_\cc^\infty(\R)$ satisfy $\int \theta = 1$ and define $\theta_\eps(x) \coloneqq \eps^{-1}\theta\big(\tfrac{x - x_0}{\eps}\big)$ for $\eps > 0$.
 Multiplying \eqref{eq:main} by $\theta_\eps$ and integrating in time and space, we find

 for all $t \in (0, T)$.
 Hence

 Applying Gr\"onwall to the quantity $\int_{\R} u(t, \anon) \theta_\eps$, we find

 Because $\partial_x^2 u \in L_t^1 L_x^\infty$, the time integral is finite and independent of $\eps$.
 Taking $\eps \to 0$ and using the continuity of $u$, we see that $u(t, x_0) = 0$, as desired.
 This shows that $\{u_0 = 0\} \subset \{u(t, \anon) = 0\}$ and concludes the proof. \end{proof} We use the strong solution property to prove both directions of containment in Proposition~\ref{prop:zeros}.
-This is necessary.
 As noted in the introduction,~\cite{DPL87} constructs weak solutions of \eqref{eq:main} with growing zero sets, while~\cite{Ugh86} constructs a solution in which an isolated zero of $u_0$ disappears.
+Therefore, Proposition~\ref{prop:zeros} fails for weak solutions.

+In fact, we anticipate that zero preservation is sufficient for uniqueness.
+That is, given Lipschitz initial data $u_0$, we expect that there is a unique weak solution that preserves the zeros of $u_0$.
+By Proposition~\ref{prop:zeros}, this solution would coincide with the unique strong solution so long as the latter exists.
+However, it is not clear to us how to exploit zero preservation alone in a proof of uniqueness.
+For this reason, we choose to work within the strong framework, and leave the above points to future investigation.

 We next show that the evolution \eqref{eq:main} occurs independently on intervals separated by zeros.
 This is a form of locality. \begin{proposition} Suppose $u$ is a weak solution of \eqref{eq:main} satisfying $u|_{\partial I} = 0$ for some nonempty open interval $I \subset \R$.
 Then $\tbf{1}_I u$ is a weak solution of \eqref{eq:main}.
 Conversely, let $\s{I}$ be a countable collection of disjoint nonempty open intervals $I \subset \R$.
 Suppose $(u_I)_{I \in \s{I}}$ is a collection of weak solutions of \eqref{eq:main} such that $u_I|_{I^c} = 0$.
 If the sum $u \coloneqq \sum_{I \in \s{I}} u_I$ satisfies $u \in \m{C}_t W_{\loc, x}^{1,\infty}$, then $u$ is a weak solution of \eqref{eq:main}. \end{proposition}